DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Related work

 \subsection{Generative design assistants}

-Large models have been increasingly studied for their potential in assisting in creative design tasks.
-The authors of \cite{ling2024sketchar} developed a web-based tool which uses text-to-image models to help users prototype their design concepts, rapidly translating between text and images with an eye toward bridging the gap that can emerge between artists and designers when communicating across these modalities.
+\textit{DreamGarden} belongs to a rapidly growing body of work studying the application of large models as design assistants. \cite{ling2024sketchar} develop a web-based tool which uses text-to-image models to help users prototype their design concepts, rapidly translating between text and images with an eye toward bridging the gap that can emerge between artists and designers communicating across these modalities.
 LLMs have been used to power an evolutionary engine for collaborative game design in \cite{lanzi2023chatgpt}.
-Such LLM-driven tools build on prior work using more conventional methods.
-Sentient Sketchbook~\cite{liapis2013sentient}, for example, uses novelty search to provide alternatives to human designs, and automates playability checks; while~\cite{10.1145/1520340.1520713} develop an authoring tool for machinima, automating aspects like character control and shot framing to help novice creators readily apply conventional cinematic forms.
+Such tools are contrasted against LLM-free approaches that rely on heavier constraints on content.
+Sentient Sketchbook~\cite{liapis2013sentient} uses novelty search to provide alternatives to human designs, and automates playability checks; while~\cite{10.1145/1520340.1520713} develop an authoring tool for machinima, automating aspects like character control and shot framing to help novice creators readily apply conventional cinematic forms.

-LLMR \cite{DeLaTorre2023LLMRRP} is another example of a multi-agent system that translates input prompts to code.
-Their platform is focused on the Unity game engine whereas we target more high fidelity game design in Unreal.
-Fundamentally, LLMR is a tool for casual creators~\cite{compton2015casual} enabling real-time scene and environment generation in VR for immediate use.
-We focus on game creation over an extended time horizon necessitating the use of hierarchical planning.
-Our tool offers more specialized usability for game designers, enabling them to begin with minimal high-level input followed by an automated and adaptable process.
-Whereas in LLMR, interaction with the system is designed to be seamless, with intermediary prompts and code largely concealed from the user, our user interface is designed to expose this process in an intuitive way, allowing ample opportunities for designer intervention.
+LLMR \cite{DeLaTorre2023LLMRRP} also comprises a multi-agent LLM-driven systems capable of translating input prompts into largely unconstrained 3D environments. \textit{DreamGarden} is like a slower, deeper cousin of LLMR, offering less instant immersion and more branching possibility.
+LLMR is a tool for casual creators~\cite{compton2015casual} enabling real-time scene and environment generation in VR for immediate use.
+It thus limits itself to rapid feedback, rendering impractical the recursive prompting we employ to produce hierarchical plans, which in turn generally entail long sequences of implementation steps, each with a generous number of attempts permitted to fix bugs and refine output.
+With no plan and action tree to expose to users, and making no assumptions of users' coding proficiency, LLMR involves prompt input alone.
+Similarly, whereas in LLMR, interaction with the system is designed to be seamless, with intermediary prompts and code largely concealed from the user, our user interface is designed to expose this process in an intuitive way, allowing ample opportunities for designer intervention.